Is Clox Legit? Your Data, Security, and the Guarantees Behind It

 The honest state of the product

 Clox is a newer product, and pretending otherwise would undercut everything above.
-Here is exactly where it stands so there are no surprises after you sign up.
+Here's exactly where it stands so there are no surprises after you sign up.

 - Managers work in the web app.
 Scheduling, approvals, reports, and payroll exports all happen in the browser at app.getclox.com.
-That is the mature, full-featured surface.
+That's the mature, full-featured surface.

 - Crews can skip the app entirely.
-There is a phone-browser option at app.getclox.com, so a worker can clock in from any modern phone browser without installing anything.
+There's a phone-browser option at app.getclox.com, so a worker can clock in from any modern phone browser without installing anything.

 The guarantees that de-risk trying it